Medically reviewed by Drugs.com. Last updated on Oct 1, 2021.

-Generic name: eplerenone
+Generic name: EPLERENONE 25mg

 Dosage form: tablet, film coated

-Congestive Heart Failure Post-Myocardial Infarction
+Heart Failure Post-Myocardial Infarction

-Treatment should be initiated at 25 mg once daily and titrated to the recommended dose of 50 mg once daily, preferably within 4 weeks as tolerated by the patient.
-INSPRA may be administered with or without food.
+Initiate treatment at 25 mg once daily and titrate to the recommended dose of 50 mg once daily, preferably within 4 weeks as tolerated by the patient.

 Once treatment with INSPRA has begun, adjust the dose based on the serum potassium level as shown in Table 1.

-|Serum Potassium |
+|Serum Potassium (mEq/L)||Dose Adjustment|